ikarikame/smalltime/README.md

 This is a fork of the popular module [smalltime](https://github.com/unsoluble/smalltime) for Foundry VTT by unsoluble.

 ### Day Phases (New)

-SmallTime can now optionally show human-friendly "day phases" to players instead of a numeric clock.
-This is configured in the module settings:
+SmallTime can optionally show human-friendly "day phases" to players instead of a numeric clock.
+Enable this in the module settings:

-- "Show Day Phases" (World setting): when enabled, non-GM players will see a localized day-phase label (for example "Morning", "Twilight") instead of the numeric time.
+- "Show Day Phases" (World setting): when enabled, non-GM players will see a localized day-phase label (for example "Morning" or "Dusk") instead of the numeric time.
 GMs always see the numeric clock.

-The phase names are provided via i18n keys.
-The module looks up these keys at runtime; the keys are:

-- SMLTME.Phase.Phase1 through SMLTME.Phase.Phase9

-You can edit/translate these entries in the `lang/*.json` files.
-By default `en.json` contains English equivalents and `it.json` contains the Italian labels.

-If you'd like different English labels for the phases (or translations for another language), edit the matching `SMLTME.Phase.PhaseN` entries.
+Phases are fully configurable from the Phase Config screen (Settings → Configure Phases).
+Use that UI to add, remove, rename, and set start/end times for each phase.
+Phase start/end values are specified in minutes after midnight (0–1440).
+The module will validate and adjust phases so they are contiguous and non-overlapping when possible.

+The default phase names are provided by i18n keys SMLTME.Phase.Phase1 through SMLTME.Phase.Phase10.
+English defaults (and the Phase Config defaults) live in `lang/en.json` — you can change these entries or add translations in any `lang/*.json` file to customize the labels shown to players.

+Notes:

+- Phase times are saved to world settings so changes persist for your world.
+- The Phase Config screen includes "Save" and "Reset Defaults" actions; only a GM can reset phases to the defaults.
+- If "Show Day Phases" is enabled, non-GM players see the phase label; GMs always see the numeric time.
+Use the Player Visibility options in Scene Config to control what parts of SmallTime players can see.

 ---